 Unless the individual has documentation of the positive TST result or previous treatment, they should receive baseline two-step testing before starting duties.
 If documentation is available of a positive TST result, that result can be considered as the baseline TST result for the HCW at the new setting, and additional testing is not needed.
 (MMWR 2005)

-9. Should healthcare workers/employees transferring from one healthcare facility to another, do another two-step TB test?
+9. Should individuals transferring from one healthcare facility to another, do another two-step testing?